leahgrace555/data-structures-and-algorithms-1/challenge401/readme.md

 ## Array Binary Search
 - Problem Domain: Sort an array, then find a key value from that array and display it's index

-- Approach/Efficiency: I decided to create a function that would find the middle of the array, then check whether the key was higher or lower.
+- Approach/Efficiency: I decided to create a function that would find the middle of the array(binary search), then check whether the key was higher or lower.
 Then, it would set a new middle and check for the key again.
 Repeat until the key is found, if none existed then display -1.

 - [Whiteboard](src/main/resources/whiteboard#2.PNG)

+## Linked-List
+-

+-

+-